 And some riders won’t recover.
 Their injuries will cause their deaths.

-How to Protect Your Rights If You’ve Been Hurt or Your Loved One Has Died in a Head-on Collision
+How to Protect Your Rights After a Head-on Collision

 The legal issues may seem clear to you.
 The other driver was driving in the wrong lane and collided with your motorcycle or your loved one’s bike.
 The other driver should have to pay for the damage that resulted from the accident.

-However, in order to recover compensation for the damage done in the crash, you are going to have to fight for it.
+To recover fair compensation for the damage done in the crash, you are going to have to fight for it.
 You are going to have to use evidence and advocacy to convince the insurance company or court that you are entitled to damages and to establish the value of those damages.
-But you won’t have to do this alone.
-Instead, you have the right to work with an experienced attorney who knows what evidence to present and what arguments to make to get a fair recovery.
-Please contact us today via this website to learn more.